Rule 22.1 Methods of Filling Vacancies

 Rule 22.4 Rejecting Applicants for Employment

 This rule lists the reasons an applicant can be rejected for employment.
-Applicants who have been rejected for a job must be notified either by email or mailed notices.
-Reject notifications should be sent to applicants if the applicant:
+Applicants who have been rejected for a job will be notified.
+Applicants may be rejected if:

 (a) Cannot be legally employed;